-The Babysitters film covers many personably concerning themes: high school crushes, how marriage changes people, family rivalry— teen prostitution, and what is obviously a film that veers into the realm of “social” pedophilia.
+The Babysitters film covers much personally concerning themes: high school crushes, how marriage changes people, family rivalry— teen prostitution, and what is, of course, a film that veers into the realm of “organized” pedophilia.
 However, I will leave this word only for this paragraph.

 See, Mr. Beltran was experiencing problems in his marriage.
 His wife was no longer the woman he once knew.
 Their lives were consumed with raising their kids, along with the pressures of a demanding job.
 Shirley reminded him of the young man he once was, and she made him feel young again.
 Therefore, he began to tell Shirley of the story about how he and his wife met.
 He also, complemented on how mature and smart Shirley was, as they exchange glances–back and forth.
 Later in the film, he decides to take Shirley to see the trains parked at the depot–a place his wife refused to go to.

-If it were not for the significant acting performances by Waterston and Leguizamo, the film would have been a complete annoyance and a waste of time.
+If it were not for the notable acting performances by Waterston and Leguizamo, the film would have been a complete annoyance and a waste of time.

-This film is rated ‘R’ for obvious reasons.
+This movie is rated ‘R’ for obvious reasons.
 Sex.
 Drugs.
-Alchol consumption by underage individuals.
+Alcohol consumption by underage individuals.